Andrewkind/Tardmander/README.md

 # Tarmander
-Tardmander - Silly Javascript game to pass time
+Tarmander - Silly Javascript game to pass time

 Play at: